iiiii7d/pymcfunc/docs/reference.rst

    The function handler that is inherited by both :py:class:`JavaFuncHandler` and :py:class:`BedrockFuncHandler`.

-   This includes commands that are the same for both Java and Bedrock edition.
+   This includes commands and features that are the same for both Java and Bedrock edition.

    .. warning::
       It is highly recommended to use either :py:class:`BedrockFuncHandler` or :py:class:`JavaFuncHandler` for extended support of commands for your edition.